 Kajabi is an all-in-one tool for building courses, products, and community.
 You can sell everything from coaching programs and podcasts to memberships and paid newsletters, and you can manage everything in one place.

-In addition to communities, Kajabi has your website, blog, and landing pages so you can promote your work.
+Basic and Growth accounts each come with one community, while Pro includes three.
+In addition to community, Kajabi has your website, blog, and landing pages so you can promote your work.
 That said, there are product limits and contact limits on all plans, which could be a problem as your business and community grows.

-If you had a business with one free community plan, one paid community plan, and one online course, you’d need to upgrade to the Growth Plan ($199/month or $159/month billed annually) to make anything else.
+If you sell more than five products — say, a few online courses, a membership, and some digital downloads — you'd need to upgrade to the Growth Plan ($249/month or $199/month billed annually) to make anything else.

 How does Kajabi help you grow a business?